 The same can be said about the effects of sugar on the brain.
 In the case of sugar, however, the effects are marked by a high risk of long term mental illness like depression rather than a brief yet dangerous, drug-induced high.

 Depression is at epidemic proportions in our modern society.
-Even children are not immune with some estimates putting 1 in every 8 teenagers as clinically depressed.
+Even children are not immune!
+Some experts estimate that 1 in every 8 teenagers is clinically depressed.

-What’s more, major depression is projected to become the #2 disability in the United States by 2020 with 1/4 of the population suffering its devastating impact sometime during their lives.
+What’s more, major depression is on track to become the #2 disability in the United States.
+This is roughly 1/4 of the population who will suffer its devastating impact sometime during their lives.

 Are Antidepressant Drugs the Answer?

 When the sobering diagnosis of depression is given, the typical remedy given by doctors is a script for antidepressant drugs.

 According to Nora Gedgaudas, author of Primal Body Primal Mind, antidepressant drugs only have about a 13% effectiveness rate, just slightly better than a placebo.